AdobeDocs/experience-manager-64.en/help/assets/brand-portal-publish-folder.md

 discoiquuid: a3ad04a8-29f4-4975-95dd-6e6c726749db
 ---

-# Publish folders to Brand Portal{#publish-folders-to-brand-portal}
+# Publish folders to Brand Portal {#publish-folders-to-brand-portal}

 As an Adobe Experience Manager (AEM) Assets administrator, you can publish assets and folders to the AEM Assets Brand Portal instance (or schedule the publish workflow to a later date/time) for your organization.
 However, you must first integrate AEM Assets with Brand Portal.
 For details, see [Configure AEM Assets integration with Brand Portal](brand-portal-configuring-integration.md).